Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Introduction

-The first contribution of the above offers a unified and computationally efficient framework for \emph{path-following control},\cite{Sujit2014,Rubi2020,Hung2023} one of the practically important problems in control engineering.
-Conventional path-following control methods involve iterative searches or approximations of an orthogonal projection (a \emph{projection point}) of the vehicle's position to the path \cite{Hanson1995,Brito2019,Wang2022,Santos2023,Romero2022} or are limited to two-dimensional paths.\cite{Altafini2002,Okajima2007} Other methods define reference points on the path arbitrarily by geometric relationships \cite{Amundsen2023,Reinhardt2023,Xu2024,Degorre2024} such as \emph{carrot chasing} or \emph{timing laws} \cite{Faulwasser2009,Faulwasser2016} as additional degrees of freedom.
-Furthermore, there are different settings of path-following control based on implicit function representations of paths \cite{Hladio2013,Chen2021,Itani2024} or vector fields.\cite{Shivam2021} However, arbitrary reference points do not represent the actual distance from the path, and implicit function representations and vector fields are often difficult to construct and apply in general.
-In contrast, the proposed dynamical model of the projection point provides a computationally efficient and unified formulation for path-following control, making it particularly suited for dynamic and complex environments such as drone racing.
+In addition to competitive interactions, \emph{path-following control}\cite{Sujit2014,Rubi2020,Hung2023} is also essential for drone racing along three-dimensional paths.
+Path-following control aims to achieve timing-free progress along a given geometric path, distinguishing it from trajectory-tracking control that follows a time-dependent reference.
+Although path-following control is a crucial issue in control engineering, a unified and computationally efficient framework has not yet been fully established in the literature.
+Conventional path-following control methods involve iterative searches or approximations of an orthogonal projection (a \emph{projection point}) of a vehicle's position onto the path \cite{Hanson1995,Brito2019,Wang2022,Santos2023,Romero2022} or are limited to two-dimensional paths\cite{Altafini2002,Okajima2007}.
+Alternative approaches define reference points arbitrarily on the path, either through geometric relationships such as carrot chasing and virtual-target (pseudotarget) approaches\cite{Amundsen2023,Reinhardt2023,Xu2024,Degorre2024,Kumar2025}, or by introducing additional degrees of freedom via timing laws\cite{Faulwasser2009,Faulwasser2016}.
+Furthermore, there are other formulations of path-following control based on implicit function representations of paths \cite{Hladio2013,Chen2021,Itani2024} or vector fields\cite{Shivam2021}.
+However, arbitrary reference points do not represent the true distance from the path, and implicit function representations and vector fields are often difficult to construct and implement for general three-dimensional paths.